K4kug3n/Oscar/README.md

 Status and activity is updated every 10 minutes.
 Need a configuration file `configs/wedding.json` with `married_member: ""` field to start working.

+### Quote
+Quote is a fun module.
+Make Oscar look intelligente by quoting things.
+Add you quote in `configs/quotes.csv` with `,` splitter.
+Oscar will pick one to say with (administrator command) :
+> !quote say

 ### Instagram
 Instagram is a automation module.
 Oscar will post a message if a new publication is posted on configurated accounts.
 Currently, the setup only depends on configuration file `configs/instagram.json` :